-Many women want to have larger breasts but aren’t interested in breast implants.
+Many women want to have larger breasts but aren’t interested in implants.
 Some may have safety concerns, while others want a subtle size increase.
-That’s where fat grafting breast augmentation enters the picture.
+That’s where fat transfer breast augmentation enters the picture.

-Fat grafting breast augmentation uses your fat rather than implants to boost your cup size.
+Fat grafting breast augmentation uses fat injections rather than implants to boost your cup size.
 Instead, the plastic surgeon uses liposuction on a body part with extra fat injected into the breasts.

 If you’re interested in breast augmentation with fat grafting, below is essential information to consider.

-What Are The Benefits Of Fat Grafting Breast Augmentation?
+What Are The Benefits Of Fat Transfer Breast Augmentation?

 Fat grafting breast augmentation is getting more popular because of its many benefits:

 Many women are reluctant to put implants in their bodies.
 There are legitimate concerns about side effects and complications from breast implants.